avawood/SecurityProject/README.md

 - ```client/scripts/make_client_permissions```: Given a username as the first positional argument, will change the ownership of the corresponding client directory to that user.
 Will set the permissions on that folder to `u=,g=,o=rwx`.
 Needs to be invoked as root
 - ```server/scripts/create-filesystem-perms```: Will change the group ownership of the `filesystem` directory to `mailergroup`.
 Sets permissions such that only `mailergroup` has read, write access to `filesystem`.
 Will change the group of the `https_server` executable to `mailergroup`.
 Will setgid for `https_server`.
 Needs to be invoked as root.

+## Testing: Basic Functionality
+    cd test_cases
+    ./run_tests

+All results should be in very_secure_results.txt!

 ## Docker 🐳
 **Be sure to download Docker!**